Kong/docs.konghq.com/app/plugins/file-log.md

 `name`                        |         | The name of the plugin to use, in this case: `file-log` `consumer_id`<br>*optional*   |         | The CONSUMER ID that this plugin configuration will target.
 This value can only be used if [authentication has been enabled][faq-authentication] so that the system can identify the user making the request.
 `config.path`                 |         | The file path of the output log file.
 The plugin will create the file if it doesn't exist yet.
 Make sure Kong has write permissions to this file.
-`reopen`                      | `false` | Introduce in Kong `0.10.2`.
+`reopen`                      | `false` | Introduced in Kong `0.10.2`.
 Determines whether the log file is closed and reopened on every request.
 If the file is not reopened, and has been removed/rotated, the plugin will keep writing to the stale file descriptor, and hence lose information.

 [api-object]: /docs/latest/admin-api/#api-object
 [configuration]: /docs/latest/configuration